• South Fork Coquille River features numerous spots to stop by and enjoy nature

 • The area offers hiking, swimming, boating, gold panning, and rockhounding opportunities

 The South Fork Coquille River is the longest tributary of the Coquille River, originating from streams at the base of Mount Bolivar in the Siskiyou National Forest.
-It meanders approximately 63 miles through canyons and valleys before merging with the North Fork at Myrtle Point to form the Coquille River.
+It winds approximately 63 miles through scenic canyons and valleys before merging with the North Fork at Myrtle Point to form the main stem of the Coquille River.

-The Coquille River then continues for 36 miles, emptying into the Pacific Ocean at Bandon.
-The Coquille River Watershed covers 1,059 square miles, making it the third largest river system in Oregon originating from the Coast Range.
+From there, the Coquille River continues for another 36 miles, eventually emptying into the Pacific Ocean at Bandon.
+The Coquille River Watershed spans 1,059 square miles, making it the third-largest river system in Oregon that originates from the Coast Range.

-The scenic Powers/Forest Road 33 runs alongside the South Fork Coquille River for 30 miles, providing convenient access to shaded recreation areas.
-Activities include hiking, fishing, swimming, boating, gold panning, and rockhounding.
+Running parallel to the South Fork for about 30 miles, the scenic Powers–Forest Road 33 provides easy access to shady recreation areas.
+Popular activities include hiking, fishing, swimming, boating, gold panning, and rockhounding.

 Hiking